China, US to ease restrictions on each other's media workers | Law-Order

 “We will also continue issuing visas to (Chinese) journalists who are otherwise eligible for the visa under US law,'' the statement said.

-China also committed to increase the length for which US media visas are valid from the current 90 days to one year.
+China also committed to increase the length for which US journalist visas are valid from the current 90 days to one year.

 “On a reciprocal basis, we are committing to increase validity of US visas issued to PRC journalists to one year as well,'' the State Department statement said, referring to the People's Republic of China.

+Not mentioned in either statement were press conditions in the semi-autonomous Chinese territory of Hong Kong, where both local and international media have come under increasing pressure.
+The Economist said last week that Hong Kong refused a visa renewal for its correspondent Sue-Lin Wong.
+Authorities have not explained the rejection.

-Limits on media workers have fuelled tensions between the two countries for more than a year after the US limited the number of visas issued to Chinese state media workers and required those remaining to register as foreign agents, among other changes.
+Limits on journalists have fueled tensions between the two countries for more than a year after the US cut 20 visas issued to Chinese state media journalists and required those remaining to register as foreign agents, among other changes.

 China responded by expelling journalists working for US outlets and severely restricting conditions for those continuing to work in the country.